Snarfbur/Snarfbur/README.md

 I started with Dungeons & Dragons in 1982.
 Since then, I played D&D and AD&D until I found Rolemaster from ICE in the late eighties.
 Since then, I play this system with many house rules.
 Since the nineties I'm most of the time the game master.
 My group plays around once in a month a session around 7-8 hours and my Campaigns are going around 10 years in avarage.
 Of cource I tried also al lot of other systems, but Rolemaster is my favorite.

 ### My IT Background
 I started allready in the school before I studied information technics on a Universe.
-In my Company I started as a C Developer, specialized as a framework and library developer.
+In my company I started as a C developer, specialized as a framework and library developer.
 Switching first to Smalltalk and then to Java, I was responsible for a 4-8 developer team, moving to agile principles allready 2002.
 From 2010 to 2021 I was mainly working as a Business Analyst and Software Project Manager.

 ### What Else